mistery220/omnibox/README.md

 4. Q&A and writing based on both Internet and local databases.
 5. **Flash**: Quick capture of fleeting ideas on iOS with support for voice recordings and text notes.
 6. **Share**: Seamless file sharing to OmniBox directly from iOS.
+7. **WeChat Bot**: Save files, webpages, videos, voice messages, text, and chat records to OmniBox anytime, anywhere via WeChat.
-7. User and team system, permissions, sharing management, multi-tenancy, multi-language, dark mode, mobile responsiveness, and more.
+8. User and team system, permissions, sharing management, multi-tenancy, multi-language, dark mode, mobile responsiveness, and more.

 ### Screenshots